-Church Law is designed to acquaint students with those areas of the law that may impact them and their careers in ministry.
-It will provide a basic understanding of general legal principles and the application of law, both common and statutory, to given circumstances.
-The reading will involve both text book assignments and case studies.
-While not designed to be a law school course, it will assist student in the analysis of legal issues and provide the basis for sound judgment and decisions in both business and church life.
-Areas to be covered include contract law, tort law, corporate law, real estate transactions, constitutional law (free speech and freedom of religion).
-As well as charitable corporation/tax exemption, tax law related to churches and clergy, and finally, clergy privilege and employment/discrimination law.
+Church Law is designed to acquaint students with those areas of the law that may impact them, their ministries, and their church.
+Topics covered include contract law, tort law, corporate law, real estate transactions, relevant constitutional law, charitable corporation/tax exemption, tax law related to churches and clergy, clergy privilege, and employment/discrimination law.
+Special emphasis is placed on fiduciary responsibility in partnership and partnering with experienced professionals.